solanto/garden/notes/ncgs.md

 ---
 date: 2021-03-04
 title: is gluten the culprit?
+modified: 2021-03-06
 ---

 ## preface

+This is a research summary about non-celiac gluten sensitivity (also known as *wheat sensitivity* or *gluten sensitivity*), its causes, and the accuracy of its name.

 I wrote this in my senior year of high school, in 2019.
 I wasn't and am still not a medical expert, but I have been diagnosed with NCGS myself (as well as lactose intolerance, which is mentioned later).
 Some of my claims may be a little haughty, and my writing was definitely fluffier then.
 It's a bit of a text wall.
 I'm also unsure whether the statistical relationships I drew are really valid.
 Regardless, I learned more writing this essay than any other to date.